 How do optical illusions work on the brain?
 Take a look at these examples and see!

 Try handmade soaps for quality and luxury!
-What to look for when you buy handmade soaps and its many benefits.
+Here's what to look for when you buy handmade soaps and their many benefits.

 Learn to write a swap quatrain poem.
 This musical form is easy to learn and fun to write.
 Warning!
 They're addictive!